 Therefore, any potential future issue anticipated by the agent will be addressed comprehensively and proactively.
 In essence, don’t just react to the complaints and issues that clients are raising now.

 Customer Service KPIs for understanding the Business Value

 Ultimately the goal of the organization is that every team brings significant business value and there are many KPIs that can help you measure that within Customer Service, but the below examples of KPIs for customer service provide a solid benchmark to work from.

 There are many more parameters and examples of KPIs for Customer Service that might be useful to your business, but the above 12 examples are a great place to start.
-I hope that these examples of KPIs for Customer Service offered some useful insights for your business.
-Our free template provides an example Customer Service Strategy that is able to be edited.
-This enables you to trial your own customer service strategy and test KPIs within!
+Put your own KPIs into our free customer service template!